Skip to content

 Interacting with Data

-If you'd like to store or manipulate data from Application processing directly, you can do an "interactive" Application by executing Application.run() within an iPython session (terminal/Pycharm/VS Code etc.) or Jupiter Notebook cell.
+If you'd like to store or manipulate data from Application processing directly, you can do an "interactive" Application by executing Application.run() with stop conditions within an iPython session (terminal/Pycharm/VS Code etc.) or Jupyter Notebook cell.

 Basically: